 The forum examined many topics addressed in the USKBC report, such as the economic and societal benefits of IoT and transformative tech, the importance of infrastructure investments, the role of government in supporting the digital economy, and areas for trilateral coordination.
 The USKBC report presents guiding policy principles including: a consistent regulatory framework, a light-touch policy approach, evidence-based regulation, and technology neutrality.
 It also warns against country-specific regulations or requirements.

 IoT Innovation and Deployment: A Blueprint for U.S. and Korean Leadership was written by Dr. Gwanhoo Lee, Professor of IT Management at American University’s Kogod School of Business.
-A full copy of the report can be found here.

 In August, the U.S. Chamber, U.S.-Korea Business Council, and U.S.-Japan Business Council launched the Trilateral Digital Economy Steering Committee with a meeting in Washington, D.C., aimed at advancing a public policy framework to support the digital revolution.
 The Committee will build upon the existing government to government and multi-stakeholder global efforts around the digital economy, including those focused on innovation and information and communications technology (ICT) services and products.